cognitive-catalyst/annotation-assist/README.md

 ### Mandatory
 The system needs a csv file with question / answer pairs with the following headers (please match exact string):
-* DateTime
-* QuestionText
+ - QuestionText
-* TopAnswerText
+ - TopAnswerText
-* TopAnswerConfidence
+ - TopAnswerConfidence
-Please note that the "TopAnswer" string is an artifact of the WEA export column names, and

 ANNOTATE
 --------